dssg/UPSG/doc/file_format.rst

         _UPSG_EMPTY_DICT

     *sql*
-        If the storage method is "sql", there will be a gropu called "/sql".
+        If the storage method is "sql", there will be a group called "/sql".
         That group will have the following attributes:

         db_url